 We would lose each other along the way, walk with others in and out of our group, catch up with one another for breaks…it was all utterly organic.
-No plans beyond WALKING TO CAMINO DE SANTIAGO.
+No plans beyond WALKING TO SANTIAGO DE COMPOSTELA.

 Each night the group would meet up and break bread together and sleep together at the same albergue.
 Other than that, we were wayfarers walking our way across Spain.

 Connie and I had some extremely deep conversations while we walked.
 We divulged secrets to one another…shared wisdom, laughs, jokes, tidbits of our lives outside the journey.
 The connection grew quickly, as it does for all who take this magical journey.

 By the time we got to Santiago, I felt such a strong bond with Connie.
 As a whole, the group definitely bonded.
 It was filled with wonderful people.
 But there were also smaller groups within the group.
 Myself and Connie being one of them.
 She was fearless, headstrong, a smartass, courageous, funny, serious, irrelevant, relevant.
 I knew I would love her forever.
 I hated that she lived so far away from me back home.
 She was in Mont Tremblant, Quebec.
 I’m in Toronto.

 Connie came into my life, and became a huge part of it for just over a week.
 Such a short amount of time.
 But such a relevant and profound time it was.
 It was thoroughly life-changing.